30 May 2023 Moscow drone strikes

-On 30 May 2023, amidst the ongoing invasion of Ukraine, the Russian capital of Moscow was subject to several drone strikes.
+On 30 May 2023, amidst the ongoing Russo-Ukrainian war, the Russian capital of Moscow was subject to several drone strikes.
 At least eight drones were involved in the attacks.
 Five of the drones were shot down by air missiles, the other three were suppressed by electronic warfare systems.
 Russia blamed Ukraine.

 Moscow was also targeted and struck by drones numerous times in June, July, August, and September.

 Background

 In February 2022, Russia launched an invasion of Ukraine.

 Earlier in May 2023, two drones were shot down over the Kremlin in Moscow in what Russia claims was an attack perpetrated by Ukraine.

 Attacks

 The same day as the strikes, the Ukrainian capital of Kyiv faced its third air raid within 24 hours.

 Videos posted to social media showed a drone exploding in a field outside Moscow, and others flying over houses in Rublyovka, a wealthy district in southwestern Moscow.

 Sergei Shoigu, Russian minister of defence, claimed Ukraine had used eight drones, though none had hit their targets.
 The ministry said that five drones had been shot down, and the other three had their systems jammed.
 According to a Telegram channel with links to the security services, around 25 drones were involved, with 15 shot down approaching Moscow or over the city according to Russia.
 Mayor of Moscow Sergey Sobyanin stated that two people suffered minor injuries after drones crashed into residential buildings.
 Three residential buildings had some windows shattered as a result of the attacks.

 Attacking aircraft resembled the Ukrainian long-range Beaver drone.